 The basic form of socialist culture [die Grundform der sozialistischen Kultur] is the league of communities, with independent economies and exchange systems.
 Our human prosperity, our existence, now depends on whether the unity of the individual and that of the family, which are the only natural groups that have survived, will be intensified back to the unity of community [sich wieder steigert zur Einheit der Gemeinde], the basic form of every society.

-This passage of Landauer’s 1911 Call to Socialism illuminates the link between salvation, the rebirth of the spirit, and a return to the basic of society.
+This passage of Landauer’s 1911 Call to Socialism illuminates the link between salvation, the rebirth of the spirit, and a return to the basic structure of society.
 This basic structure is defined, in antipolitical terms, as the Bund der selbständing wirtschaffenden Gemeinde—the economic bond securing the self-sufficiency of the small community.
 For Landauer, a retrogression from centuries of state and empire building to the self-sufficient unit of economic activity is to liberate the spirit from its modern urge to alienate itself in transcendent and expansionist political and capitalistic forms.
 It would accomplish therefore a sort of terrestrial salvation, regenerating human spirit in its fundamental form, the free and immanent drive responsible for the association of individuals.
 The renewed experience of social bonding at its original level is the core of the spiritual salvation envisioned in Landauer’s anarchism.
 The individual retrieves from the undoing of political alienation the sense of his own agency in binding individuals together.
 Experiencing this bond directly inside one’s self again rather than projecting it onto an abstract entity—this is the antipolitical fantasy of salvation.

 Family